ata-the-legend/Django-Class/README.md

 # Django-Class
-This repo is for showing Django class progect progress.
+This repo is for showing Django class project progress.